About Lois Carter Crawford: A Little Bit About Me

 In addition, I have developed some health issues myself over the past many years.
 After I had a heart attack in 2007 and was diagnosed with diabetes, I began to look more carefully at what I was eating.
 Although I thought I was eating well, I found that I was eating far too many calories, fat, sugar and simple carbs.
 Even though I was eating fresh fruits and veggies, I ate tons of carbs all in one sitting, and that is just not good for anyone.

 I also determined that I am allergic to standard milk and can only use goat’s milk or the chemical strain of milk that is known as A2.
 If I have more than just a bite of commercial cheese or milk, my joints hurt for DAYS.
 But A2 milk generally doesn’t bother me .
-I can drink as much as I want, and since I purchased part of a herd of A2 cows from Misty Morning Farm VA, I now get amazing raw A2 milk every week.
-(Check out the cows!)
+I can drink as much as I want, and since I purchased part of a herd of A2 cows a local small farmer, I can get amazing raw A2 milk every week.
 So I’m back to drinking milk—whole milk, no less—and losing weight—even if I don’t exercise.
 No more inflammation!
 Yay!

 I also found that I definitely should not eat gluten.
 Although I am not celiac, I am very gluten-intolerant, and when I eat gluten, I get weird symptoms—being extremely ticklish, for instance!
 And I start not feeling well.
 But it’s so hard to resist homemade French Bread, isn’t it?
 And when I don’t eat gluten, I lose weight, even if I eat potato chips, gluten-free bread, and corn chips.
 So that’s a little side benefit.